Key # 1: Keep God at the center of all decisions and programs. Make sure that you are spending deliberate and

 Read the word – have a set time for a devotional – take notes as you read.
 Be intentional about hearing what God is saying to you.

 Key # 2: Have a growth vision that pushes beyond limits; whether they be real or perceived.

 See Luke 18:25 – Jesus tells a parable about a judge who fears no one

 Limitations (real or imagined) can stand in the way of vision.
 Learn to look past obstacles.
 Push and drive.
 Be tenacious and do not accept defeat.

 Key # 3: Build your team with people who are hungry for growth and believe in success.

 See 1 Corinthians 1:10 – Paul advises the church to be of one mind

 Your team must have intellectual buy-in regarding what the mission or vision is.
-They must be systemically positive: “Can Do Virus” …it must be infectious.
+They must be systemically positive: the “Can Do” attitude must be viral and infectious.